fstephany/hello-pharo/README.md

 Feel free to work on this and send a pull request to the project.
 If you badly want/need one the following, bounties are always possible ;)

+* Use version number.
+Right now we use the `master` branch of the project but we really should move to a more robust way to release.
 * Provide a "bootstrap" script that performs the steps described in the quick install section.
 * Be able the choose the branch from which to deploy (currently `master` is always